 He has performed with a variety of acclaimed musical ensembles, including performances with the Illinois Symphony, Toledo Symphony, Lansing Symphony, and Lancaster Festival Orchestra (OH).
 He has been featured as a concerto soloist with the Town & Country Symphony Orchestra (MO) and the Saint Louis Civic Orchestra, and recently performed the world premiere of a concerto for marimba and wind quintet by Dr. Zachary Cairns.
 He has shared the stage with artists ranging from the Beach Boys to soprano Christine Brewer.

 He is currently an Associate Professor of Music at Lindenwood University in St. Charles, MO where he coordinates the percussion studio and directs the LU Symphony Orchestra.
-He also is an Adjunct Professor of Music at St. Charles Community College, where he teaches applied percussion.
+He is an Adjunct Professor of Music at St. Charles Community College, where he teaches applied percussion, and on the faculty of Webster University’s Community Music School.
 He has served on the faculty at Southwest Illinois College and the New England Music Camp in Sidney, Maine.
-Dr. Barudin is the Principal Timpanist with the St. Louis Civic Orchestra, and a frequent collaborator with Chamber Project STL.
+Dr. Barudin performs regularly in the St. Louis area and throughout the Midwest, frequently performing with Winter Opera St. Louis, the Gateway Festival Orchestra, Chamber Project STL, and the Illinois Symphony.
 He received his DMA and MM degrees from the University of Michigan, and his BS in Music Education from Penn State University.
 His primary instructors were Dan Armstrong, Gifford Howarth, Michael Udow, and Joseph Gramley.

 Dr. Barudin has articles published in Percussive Notes and Percussive Arts Society Educators Companion, and his compositions are published by C-Alan Publications, Heartland Publications, and Innovative Percussion.
 He is proud to be a Yamaha Performing Artist and to endorse Sabian cymbals and Innovative Percussion mallets and products.